What is IP?

 How IP Works

 PYP connects with companies (all industries) that are willing to provide paid summer internships.
 Companies fill out and submit the internship form.
 Junior-, senior-, or grad-level college students (from UWF and elsewhere) apply for positions.
 PYP provides resumes of interested students to each company.
 Companies interview students and IP issues offer letter(s) to selected intern(s).
-If the student accepts the offer, the internship formally begins May 12, 2014.
-During the internship, each student will take the Professional Development Seminar offered by UWF.
+If the student accepts the offer, the internship formally begins May 9, 2016.
+During the internship, each student will take the Professional Development Seminar coordinated by UWF.
 Interns also attend several social/networking events with PYP members to foster mentorships.